 Formal articulation agreements with other colleges and universities indicate how Sinclair programs and courses will transfer to other institutions.

 To assist in completing the Visual Communications degree (VIS.S.AAS) in a timely manner, the department recommends the following course loads per semester for full time students.

-Sinclair’s Visual Communications program is accredited by the National Association of Schools of Art and Design (NASAD)
+Sinclair Community College has been accredited by the National Association of Schools of Art and Design (NASAD) since 2002.